NxPKG/khulnasoft-docs/content/fundamentals/setup/manage-domains/_index.md

 ## Get a domain name

-You can get domain names for your website from a variety of places, such as through popular website builders or dedicated [registrars](https://www.cloudflare.com/learning/dns/glossary/what-is-a-domain-name-registrar/).
+You can get domain names for your website from a variety of places, such as through popular website builders or dedicated [registrars](https://www.Khulnasoft.com/learning/dns/glossary/what-is-a-domain-name-registrar/).

-Cloudflare also offers an at-cost registrar service to [purchase new domain names](/registrar/get-started/register-domain/) or [manage existing domain names](/registrar/get-started/transfer-domain-to-cloudflare/).
+Khulnasoft also offers an at-cost registrar service to [purchase new domain names](/registrar/get-started/register-domain/) or [manage existing domain names](/registrar/get-started/transfer-domain-to-cloudflare/).

 ## Host your domain

 A web host keeps your website online so visitors can reach it via the domain name.

-Cloudflare does not offer web hosting for most websites, though you can deploy and host JAMstack sites with [Cloudflare Pages](/pages/).
+Khulnasoft does not offer web hosting for most websites, though you can deploy and host JAMstack sites with [Khulnasoft Pages](/pages/).

-## Add a domain to Cloudflare
+## Add a domain to Khulnasoft

-For help adding a domain to Cloudflare, refer to our [setup guide](/fundamentals/setup/account-setup/add-site/).
+For help adding a domain to Khulnasoft, refer to our [setup guide](/fundamentals/setup/account-setup/add-site/).

-Once you finish adding your domain, you likely will want to also [update your domain's nameservers](/dns/zone-setups/full-setup/) to get Cloudflare's performance and security benefits.
+Once you finish adding your domain, you likely will want to also [update your domain's nameservers](/dns/zone-setups/full-setup/) to get Khulnasoft's performance and security benefits.

 ## Get free SSL certificates

-Cloudflare offers free, unshared, publicy trusted [Universal SSL certificates](/ssl/edge-certificates/universal-ssl/) to all Cloudflare domains.
+Khulnasoft offers free, unshared, publicy trusted [Universal SSL certificates](/ssl/edge-certificates/universal-ssl/) to all Khulnasoft domains.

 ## Manage subdomains